sansumbrella/Choreograph/README.md

 Choreograph itself has no third-party dependencies.

-You do need a modern C++ compiler.
+You do need a modern C++ compiler, since Choreograph takes advantage of a number of C++11 features.
 Choreograph is known to work with Apple LLVM 6.0 (Clang 600), and Visual Studio 2013.

-On Clang, make sure you specify C++14 or C++1y as your language dialect (-std=c++14), as std::make_unique didn’t make it in the standard until just after C++11.

 ### Building the Tests